dhis2designlab/scp-cli/README.md

 # DHIS2 SCP CLI

+This documentation is part of Bengtsson, A. (2021).
+Facilitating Software Reuse.
+Using Design Science Research To Develop Design Principles For Implementing A Component Repository (Unpublished master's thesis).
+University of Oslo, Norway.

 This NPM package helps you to create NPM packages with React components that can be used to build DHIS2 apps or other components.

 This package provides a command line interface `dhis2-scp-cli` with various commands.